mattermost/mattermost-plugin-nps/README.md

 ### How it works - overview

-The plugin send a survey after 45 days when a new (as in never seen before - including downgrade) version of Mattermost is detected.
-It also send a message to user 7 days after their registration to get early feedbacks, and allow users to give a feedback at any time they desire.
+The plugin sends a survey after 45 days when a new (as in never seen before - including downgrade) version of Mattermost is detected.
+It also sends a message to user 7 days after their registration to get early feedback, and allow users to give feedback at any time they desire.

 Survey and feedbacks are sent to rudder as `Track` events.